New Jersey has always been one of the most progressive states in the US when it comes to the expansion of the gaming industry.

 State lawmakers have unanimously approved new legislation to make this addition.
 It is now awaiting Gov. Phil Murphy’s signature.
 This would clear the way for fixed-odds betting on horse races at New Jersey race tracks, off-track betting venues, and retail sportsbooks.
 It would also be available online through mobile betting apps.

 The main push behind this effort is to help the entire horse racing industry attract a larger betting base.
 Pari-mutual betting sets the betting odds when the race begins based on the various betting pools of money that have come in.
 A horse could be set as a 2/1 favorite five minutes to post time only to see those odds radically change due to last-minute wagers.
+People want more options than NYRA Bets or a TwinSpires offer code, for instance.

 Fixed-odds would lock in once the wager is placed.
 Any future betting money that comes in would not impact a bettor’s odds.